ndaccong/housing-chatbot/README.md

 ### 1. Setup the environment
 - `Python >=3.11`.
-- `pip install langgraph langchain-google-genai dotenv chainlit geopy scipy openrouteservice pandas folium geopandas`.
+- `pip install langgraph langchain langchain-google-genai dotenv chainlit geopy scipy openrouteservice pandas folium geopandas seaborn`.
 - Add your Gemini API key and GTFS API key in the `.env` file.

 ### 2. Download GTFS data (for the first time only)